EMERGING MARKETS-Mexico rate futures down on central bank hint

 probability that the central bank will keep its reference rate

-at 7 percent in its August meeting and showed that the market is
+at 7 percent in its August meeting, with a cut coming only in

 Despite fading expectations of further policy tightening,